ahmedelmahdy94/PIM/README.md

 # • Category may be nested into each other forming a tree structure
 # • One product can be a part of multiple categories
 # • Same category can be assigned to unlimited products
 # • Deleting a category is possible all the time, yet it should not delete products
+# Swagger documentation open with url :
+#     localhost/api-doc/